To reserve your free DMA Member tickets to see Van Gogh and the Olive Groves please read instructions below

 How can I know it will be safe to visit?

 - The health and safety of our staff, visitors, and community is the DMA’s first priority.
 We have been working to develop new procedures and protocols that will allow us to reopen our doors while adhering to state, federal, and industry guidelines.
 With these measures in place, our goal is to provide a safe and welcoming experience for all who wish to return to the Museum.
 Of course, visiting any public space is a personal decision that must be made with an individual’s own health and comfort level in mind.

 Will you be providing hand sanitizing stations?
 How many/where?

 Will Museum hours differ?

 - Yes.
 The DMA will be operating with reduced hours initially to accommodate necessary sanitation protocols.
-The Museum will be open to the public on Thursdays and Friday from 2pm to 8pm and Saturday through Sunday from 11am to 5pm and will be closed Monday through Thursday.
-Members will be given priority access for ticketing.
-Special first responders and at-risk hours will be announced shortly.
+Starting October 1, the Museum will be open to the public on Thursdays and Friday from 2pm to 8pm and Saturday through Sunday from 11am to 5pm.
+The Museum will be closed Monday through Wednesday.